 - ½ tsp red pepper flakes (optional)

-- 2 (15 oz) cans white beans (Cannellini or Great Northern), drained and rinsed
+- 2 (15 oz) cans cannellini or Great Northern beans, drained and rinsed

 Step 1: Sauté Aromatics

-Heat olive oil in a large oven-safe skillet over medium heat.
-Add diced onion and cook until softened (3–4 minutes).
-Stir in garlic and cook another 30 seconds.
+Heat olive oil in an oven-safe skillet over medium heat.
+Add onions and cook 3–4 minutes until softened.
+Stir in garlic and cook briefly until fragrant.

-Pour in crushed tomatoes.
-Add Italian seasoning, salt, pepper, and red pepper flakes.
-Stir and simmer for 10 minutes, allowing it to thicken.
+Pour in the crushed fire-roasted tomatoes.
+Add Italian seasoning, salt, pepper, and optional red pepper flakes.
+Simmer 10 minutes to thicken the sauce slightly.

 Step 4: Add Cheese & Broil